wkandek/kubernetes-dev-cluster/Readme.md

 ## II.
 Cluster Installation Overview:

-The Vagrantfile will install and configure a running a single Master node Kubernetes (latest) cluster on Ubuntu 18.04 LTS (ubuntu/bionic64)
+The Vagrantfile will install and configure a running a Single Master Node Kubernetes (latest) Cluster with a user defined number of Worker Nodes all running Ubuntu 18.04 LTS (ubuntu/bionic64).

 Ubuntu provisioning scripts are embedded in the Vagrantfile.
 This is a fairly straight forward bash shell script.
 Check the echo statements in the code to understand the operations.

 User should edit variables as needed.
 Note there is a requirement to provide a unique token value for `KUBETOKEN`.
-Do not skip the Minikube pre-requisite as that is required for generationg the token.
+Do not skip the Minikube pre-requisite as that is required for generating the token.

 Currently Flannel is the only network overlay the provisioning script provides.

 Kubernetes Dashboard will also be deployed with rbac token authentication.
+Installation instrunctions provide commands for accessing the dashboard from the local system the cluster is installed on.

 ## III.
 Vagrantfile Customization: